 Our Platform

-We believe that through our shared platform we can achieve equity for Massachusetts Asian and Pacific Islander communities.
+We believe that through our shared platform we can achieve equity for Massachusetts’ working class, immigrant, Asian and Pacific Islander, and broader BIPOC communities.

 Immigrant Justice